OualidZM/ChatAppProject/README.md

     let shift = document.querySelector('.shiftStyle')

-if the shift wasn't pressed, then it will return the letter in `lowerCase()`, however if the shift was pressed one time, it will return the letter in uppercase, after that will return all the buttons in lowercase, but if the shift was pressed two times, it will return the letters in `upperCase()` and last if the shift was pressed tree times it will return the letters in `lowerCase()` and set the counter to 0
+if the shift wasn't pressed, then it will return the letter in `lowerCase()`

                 if (contadorShift == 0) {
                     return (document.getElementById('keyValue').value +=
                         element.innerHTML.toLowerCase())
                 }

+ however if the shift was pressed one time, it will return the letter in uppercase, after that it will return all the buttons in lowercase

                 if (contadorShift == 1) {
                     document.getElementById('keyValue').value +=
                         element.innerHTML.toUpperCase()
                     arrBtn.forEach((e) => (e.style.textTransform = 'lowercase'))
                     shift.style.backgroundColor = '#e9e9ed'
                     contadorShift = 0
+                }

+ but if the shift was pressed two times, it will return the letters in `upperCase()`

-                } else if (contadorShift == 2) {
+                else if (contadorShift == 2) {
                     return (document.getElementById('keyValue').value +=
                         element.innerHTML.toUpperCase())
+                }

+ last if the shift was pressed tree times it will return the letters in `lowerCase()`

-                } else {
+                 else {
                     if (contadorShift == 3) {
                         return (document.getElementById('keyValue').value +=
                             element.innerHTML.toLowerCase())